nextflow-io/nf-co2footprint/docs/usage/output.md

 - **`report`** ([sample](../assets/co2footprint_report_sample.html))
   The HTML report contains information about the carbon footprint of the whole pipeline run as well as plots showing the distributions of the CO₂ emissions for the different processes.
 The CO₂ emissions are separated into newly generated (i.e. from non-cached tasks) and total (including cached tasks).
 Additionally, it contains a table with the metrics for all individual tasks.
 The table is limited to 10000 entries by default.
 It finishes up with an overview plot of the carbon intensities during the workflow execution.

 - **`dataFile`**
+  The data file contains all trace information in a tree structure with the levels in decending order `session -> workflow -> process -> task`.
+Example: A workflow consists of multiple processes / has multiple `process` level children.
-  The data file includes the estimation of total session emission.
-This includes all processes that are Nextflow, but not workflow specific from the point of plugin startup to its stopping.
+  The total session emission estimation includes everything from the point of plugin start to stop in a similar manner to how Nextflow defines a `TraceRecord`, but through the Java-native OSHI library.

     !!! note "Comparison session vs. workflow"
-        The tracking of resource usage, such as `%cpu` and `memory` differ from the way Nextflow determines trace values and therefore it might not be 100% comparable.
+        The tracking of resource usage, such as `%cpu` and `memory` differs slightly from the way Nextflow determines trace values.
+Therefore, it might not be 100% comparable.
+It is not guaranteed that workflow emissions are bigger than session emissions.

     !!! warning "Preliminary feature"
         The data file is currently not in its final version.
 Changes in the near future are very likely.